777Sev777/Halo-2-Custom-Shaders/README.md

 aims to significantly improve the shadow mapping and dynamic lighting within Halo 2.
 This shader employs advanced techniques to deliver more realistic and visually pleasing results.

 Technical Specifications:
-Texture Sampling: Utilizes DirectX 11's DX11_tex2Dproj function for precise texture sampling, a foundational element in computer graphics.
+Texture Sampling: Utilizes DirectX 11's DX11_tex2Dproj function for precise texture sampling.

 Shadow Mapping: Ive Implemented a 5x5 Percentage Closer Filtering (PCF) to produce softer, more natural-looking shadows.
 This technique is particularly effective in mitigating aliasing artifacts commonly associated with shadow mapping: